Contrast-Security-OSS/contrast-sca-action/README.md

-# Use Contrast SCA to find your vulnerable dependencies
+# Use Contrast Security SCA to find your vulnerable dependencies
-This GitHub action lets you use Contrast to detect vulnerable libraries in your code.
-The action looks at project configuration files included in your code, identifies vulnerable dependencies and provides guidance on the versions to update.
+This GitHub action lets you use Contrast Security to detect vulnerable dependencies in your code.
+The action looks at project configuration files, identifies vulnerable dependencies and provides guidance on the versions to update.

 ## Initial steps for using the action
 If you are not familiar with GitHub actions read the